Comm > SAK > Kit Tracking Project

 Kit Tracking Project

 In fall 2020, Alaska Department of Public Safety was awarded a Sexual Assault Forensic Evidence – Inventory, Tracking, and Reporting (SAFE-ITR) grant from the Bureau of Justice Assistance.
-The Alaska Department of Public Safety will be implementing a software for tracking sexual assault evidence kits (also known as sexual assault kits, or SAKs) from collection through final storage.
+The Alaska Department of Public Safety now has a software for tracking sexual assault evidence kits (also known as sexual assault kits, or SAKs) from collection through final storage.
+This system, called Track-Kit, is used by law enforcement, medical-forensic providers, and the Crime Lab to track kits' statuses and locations.

 Click on the sections below to learn more about the kit tracking project.